 A Cater Waiter walks down a row of shiny metal pans holding the most delicious smelling lasagna.
 He lights the little candle under each with a long kitchen lighter.
 Unbeknownst to him, there’s a bit of leftover grease on the bottom of one of the pans, and it catches immediately.
-The burst of flame dies quickly, but not before leaving second degree burns on a few of his fingers.
+The burst of flame dies quickly, but not before leaving second-degree burns on a few of his fingers.
 Not only does his injury require costly medical care, but it will also prevent him from working for the next few weeks.

 An on-demand caddy passes a driver to the grandson of a wealthy country club member.
 The teenager takes his shot, and lightheartedly swings the club across his shoulders as he watches it fly.
 When the ball lands, he turns abruptly to see his grandfather’s reaction, smacking the caddy in the back of the head.
 The caddy sustains a concussion from the blow, and won’t be able to work for the next couple of weeks while he recovers.

-The high level of risk in the hospitality sector has lead many enterprises to require that their independent workforce is insured.
+The high level of risk in the hospitality sector has led many enterprises to require that their independent workforce is insured.
 However, they can’t legally provide the coverage themselves.
 One solution that has emerged to bridge this gap is Occupational Accident Insurance (OAI).
 OAI is an equitable replacement with the flexibility and affordability to adapt to the contingent workforce.
 Though it has been the standard in the trucking industry for years, Bunker’s unique OAI product has made it available to gig workers on an hourly basis.
-The coverage not only protects enterprises from lawsuits, but also provides a safety net for workers who would otherwise be left to deal with crippling medical bills and lost wages alone.
+The coverage not only protects enterprises from lawsuits but also provides a safety net for workers who would otherwise be left to deal with crippling medical bills and lost wages alone.
 Early adopters of Bunker’s OAI, Qwick began providing the coverage “to make sure [their] workers were taken care of as well as the businesses using them.”
-Prendergast noted that OAI has been an important ingredient in business partnerships with larger enterprises in the hospitality sector, as it “mitigates the risk of not only working as an independent contractor, but also contracting with them.”
+Prendergast noted that OAI has been an important ingredient in business partnerships with larger enterprises in the hospitality sector, as it “mitigates the risk of not only working as an independent contractor but also contracting with them.”

 The Future of Work

 The Service Industry presents a rosy lense of what the future of work could look like.
-Both hospitality sector employees, and gig workers in any industry, are plagued by insecurity.
+Both hospitality sector employees, and gig workers in any industry are plagued by insecurity.
 Qwick has shown that by bringing the two together, the future of work could be a safer place for both.
 “As a whole, most W2 employees do not receive benefits in the hospitality sector,” said Prendergast.
 “We are excited to be able to offer independent contractors more coverage than many get as a W2 employee.”

-Extending the social safety net to Independent contractors is about a sense of security as much as the financial pay out if an accident should occur.
+Extending the social safety net to Independent contractors is about a sense of security as much as the financial payout if an accident should occur.
 “OAI provides peace of mind,” said Prendergast.
 “By 2024, over half of the US labor force is projected to be apart of the gig economy.
-If this trend continues, we need to find a way to cover workers in the same - or better - ways that W2 employees are covered today.
-The gig economy is the way of future.
+If this trend continues, we need to find a way to cover workers in the same – or better – ways that W2 employees are covered today.
+The gig economy is the way of the future.
 People want freedom and flexibility over their time and rightfully so.
-We feel that it is important to take care of these people in the same way that "employees" are taken care of today.
-Providing OAI for contractors not only gives the worker peace of mind, but also the business benefiting from their labor.”
+We feel that it is important to take care of these people in the same way that “employees” are taken care of today.
+Providing OAI for contractors not only gives the worker peace of mind but also the business benefiting from their labor.”

 Qwick is changing the way people work by connecting food and beverage professionals who want on-demand work with businesses who need them.
-Qwick offers their team members flexibility, control over their schedules, and the ability to choose who they want to work for.
+Qwick offers its team members flexibility, control over their schedules, and the ability to choose who they want to work for.
 Businesses benefit by being able to fill shifts in real-time with a qualified and vetted workforce, at a fraction of the cost of traditional staffing agencies.